Red and blue Public Responsibility in Medicine and Research logo.

 This briefing examined new approach methodologies (NAMs) and the National Institutes of Health’s initiative to prioritize human-based research, including recent NIH funding announcements that align with this priority.
 (NIH Funding Announcements to Align with NIH Initiative to Prioritize Human-based Research | Grants & Funding).
 Panelist: Naomi Charalambakis, PhD Director of Communications & Science Policy Americans for Medical Progress A supplemental document outlining key takeaways from the discussion is available at no cost to PRIM&R members or included with the purchase of this recording.

-July Federal Public Policy Briefing: Where We’ve Been and Where We’re Going This session provided an opportunity to reflect on PRIM&R’s 2025 advocacy efforts to advance ethical research oversight at the federal level and to support our community in navigating rapid policy changes.
+This session provided an opportunity to reflect on PRIM&R’s 2025 advocacy efforts to advance ethical research oversight at the federal level and to support our community in navigating rapid policy changes.
 Panelist: Ivy R. Tillman, EdD, CIP A supplemental document outlining key takeaways from the discussion is available at no cost to PRIM&R members or included with the purchase of this recording.

 Access Recording